Soumya-r-Sahu/CBS_PYTHON/documentation/api/API_STANDARDS.md

-# API Standards
+# API Standards 📜

-This document outlines the API standards used in the Core Banking System.
+This document outlines the standards for designing and implementing APIs in CBS_PYTHON.

 ## RESTful API Design